MEMORIAL GARDEN

 WHO MAY BE INTERRED?

 Cremated remains of church members on the active or inactive roll are welcomed for interment, including spouses and children of those members.
 The Pastors will notify the Board of Trustees, through its Memorial Garden Committee, if other family members’ interments are requested.
-The Committee is responsible for all policies and decisions regarding the use of the Garden.

 FEES FOR INTERMENT AND MAINTENANCE OF THE GARDEN

-In-ground plot = $1000/plot (was $500 per interment)
+In-ground plot = $1,000/plot (was $500 per interment)

-Columbarium = $1750/niche (will increase to $2000/niche in 2026)
+Columbarium = $1,750/niche (will increase to $2,000/niche in July 2026)

 Scattering of Ashes = (this option is currently on hold until the garden landscaping is re-established).
 If this option is renewed, the pricing will be determined.